nevrome/mobest/README.md

 with polygons in a projected coordinate system.
 It also yields an object of class `mobest_spatialpositions`.

-Here is an example for the landmass of Europe, which we cover in a 250km
+Here is an example for the landmass of Europe, covered in a 250km grid:
-grid:

 ``` r
 rnaturalearthdata::countries50 %>%